MarcGroc/TylkoZapytam/docs/functional-requirements/Functional-requirements.md

 - Admin can see question notifications.
 - Admin can see question messages.
 - Admin can see question payments.
+- Client can ask a question.
+- Expert can answer a question.
 - Expert can see questions.
 - Client can see questions.
 - Moderator can see questions.